 PGS initiatives are serving thousands of small organic farmers and their consumers all over the world, and the numbers are increasing every year.
-IFOAM recognizes the full diversity of Organic Agriculture, so we encourage and support the development PGS as an alternative and complementary tool to third-party certification.
+IFOAM supports the development of PGS as an alternative and complementary tool to third-party certification within the organic sector and advocates for the recognition of PGS by governments.
+The IFOAM policy recommendations are formulated in the IFOAM PGS Policy Brief.